FMRb/django-websocket/README.md

 Example of django and websocket using gvent-socketio and socketio.js

 $ cd django-websocket

 $ python bootstrap.py

 $ ./bin/buildout

 $ ./bin/django syncdb

 $ ./bin/django runserver_socketio

+This is a beta version which needs to be tested